Skip to main content

 • Quality Assurance

-The Law on Audit of 1994 as amended in 2004 requires all auditors to be members of the Chamber of Auditors of Azerbaijan Republic (CAAR) and be subject to its quality assurance (QA) review system.
-The system was developed in 2008 and subsequently updated.
-Inspections are carried out by CAAR at least once every three years.
+The Law on Audit of 1994, as amended, requires all auditors to be members of the Chamber of Auditors of the Azerbaijan Republic (CAAR) and to be subject to its quality assurance (QA) review system.
+CAAR is responsible for establishing and operating the QA system in the jurisdiction.

 Current Status: Partially Adopted